smile and comfort in mind

 If you’re having a hard time sleeping through the night because of teeth clenching or teeth grinding while you sleep, you could benefit from using a CustMbite Nightguard.
 This sleep mouth guard provides advanced TMJ and bruxism protection for older adults, which can help to alleviate related headaches and jaw discomfort.
 Our nightguards are FDA cleared and BPA-free for the best protection available.
 Both the mouth guard itself and its patented VistaMaxx material were developed with the help of dental professionals.
 You’ll receive dentist-quality protection for a much lower price than you’d pay for a mouth guard purchased directly from your dentist.

 CustMbite nightguards are simple to use too.
 It takes only a few minutes, a microwave, and a bowl of cold water to mold a CustMbite Nightguard to your teeth.
 If you’re having any kind of dental work done, you don’t have to worry about buying and fitting a new nightguard.
 The CustMbite Nightguard can be refitted to your teeth as many times as you need without losing its integrity or its ability to repel bacteria.
 While the CustMbite Nightguard is created to be strong enough to keep your teeth from grinding or clenching at night, it’s also designed to be comfortable.
 After all, if you don’t use it because it’s uncomfortable, it’s not going to work very well.
 The nightguard is easy to clean as well.
 Just toss it in the dishwasher and it’s ready to go.
 You can also rinse it gently with soap and water if you prefer.
+Our CustMbite All Natural Oral Appliance Cleaner is also a good option, whether you're cleaning your nightguard, dentures, bridges, retainer, or any other oral device.

 As people age, teeth and jaw issues such as TMJ and bruxism become more common.
 During the day, you can train yourself not to clench or grind your teeth, but at night, you have no control over what your body does.
 That’s where a CustMbite Nightguard comes in.
 It’s thin and comfortable, yet it’s tough enough to keep your teeth from clenching and grinding.
 You can experience a difference in your ability to sleep through the night right away!
 Order the best night guard for sleep today.